Sherman's Food Adventures: Burnaby

 We also had the Bún Bò Huế and there was much more meat involved in that bowl.
 Furthermore, the broth was tasty with hits of lemongrass, brininess and some spice.
 Loved that they included pork blood in this as many places do not (understandable since many people do not eat it).
 There was no pork knuckle though, but once again, that would only appeal to a small percentage of diners.
 A really solid bowl of BBH and I would gladly have it again.

-Trying to go for something different, I tried a Hanoi specialty in the Bún Đậu Mắm Tôm which included sliced pork hock, fried young rice pork sausage, fried tofu, rice noodle bundles, herbs and a bowl of fermented shrimp sauce.
+Trying to go for something different, I tried a Hanoi specialty in the Bún Đậu Mắm Tôm which included sliced pork hock, fried young rice cake, fried tofu, rice noodle bundles, herbs and a bowl of fermented shrimp sauce.
 If you can imagine, that shrimp sauce was the key to this dish.
 It was super funky and briny.
 This wouldn't be great for novices, but if you are into shrimp sauce, this was super delicious with different textures combined with also the lime, herbs and bird's eye chili.

 Finally, onto a defaultish dish in the Grilled Lemongrass Chicken with 2 sunny side eggs.
 Unfortunately, this was the one dish that could've been better.
 The chicken was flavourful and had some nice grill marks, but it was dry and a bit chewy.
 Portion size for the dish was good, but a bit more chicken would've been great.
 Overall, we thought the food at CHÉN to be solid and a bit different being Northern Vietnamese.
 Loved the decor and also the people there!